MIDAS

 The most direct benefit of this effort is, of course, providing intelligent automation for the SCN, and more specifically, individual SOCs.

-This technology is already proving useful to the Air Force, and there exists strong commercialization potential for MIDAS 3.5 with NASA and private sector satellite operators.
+This technology has already proven useful to the Air Force and Space Force, and there exists strong commercialization potential for MIDAS 3.5 with NASA and private sector satellite operators.
 Additionally, there are many similarities between communication scheduling and sensor scheduling.
 This effort resulted in additional scheduling algorithms and heuristics that have been incorporated into our existing scheduling tool Aurora.
-Similarly, the scheduling algorithms developed for this product could be applicable to additional parties within the Air Force requiring this type of capability.
+Similarly, the scheduling algorithms developed for this product could be applicable to additional parties within the Space Force requiring this type of capability.